mpanighetti/dnd5e-030crc/main.md

 _**Multiattack (Human or Hybrid Form Only).**_ The werechimp makes up to two attacks, only one of which can be a bite.

 _**Bite (Chimp or Hybrid Form Only).**_ _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 5 (1d4 + 3) piercing damage.
-If the target is a humanoid, it must succeed on a DC 12 Constitution saving throw or be cursed with werechimp lycanthropy.
+If the target is a humanoid, it must succeed on a DC 12 Constitution Saving Throw or be cursed with werechimp lycanthropy.

 _**Fist.**_ _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 6 (1d6 + 3) bludgeoning damage.

 _**Stone Dagger.**_ _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 8 (2d4 + 3) piercing damage.

 _**Change Shape.**_ The werechimp polymorphs into a chimp–humanoid hybrid or into a chimp, or back into its true form, which is humanoid.
 Its statistics, other than its speed, are the same in each form.
-Any equipment it is wearing or carrying isn’t transformed.
+Any equipment it is wearing or carrying isn't transformed.
 It reverts to its humanoid form if it dies.

 # October 14th (Challenge 13)